aufklaeranlage/funcinfile/README.txt

 any or multiple of the functionnames provided as arguments show up.
 As well as which of the functionnames got used in that file.

+To actually use it don"t forget to chmod.

-It uses the "find" command starting with the current directory so it will also search subdirectories.
+FiF uses the "find" command starting with the current directory so it will also search subdirectories.
 This might clutter your output.

 This was mainly written to make searching for unallowed functions in files for